Update from Glasgow Licensing Board 3 July 2020

 The Inspection Centre will reopen from the 17 August 2020.
 However, due to the large volume of inspections to be carried out only annual, random and substitute vehicle inspections will take place initially.
 With new guidance, processes and health and safety measures taking effect, this is a new way of working for the team at the Inspection Centre.

 You will receive a letter from the Licensing Authority informing you of the date and time of your inspection.
 Please do not attend the Inspection Centre without an appointment unless instructed to do so by a member of the Inspection or Enforcement Team.

 Please note that this could result in your vehicle being suspended until the inspection has taken place.

 Temporary Relaxation of Policy and Conditions

-Update: Please note the updated position below regarding the period of surrender of a taxi or private hire car licence has now been extended from 7 days to 6 months.
+Update: Please note the period of surrender of a taxi or private hire car licence has now been extended from 7 days to 6 months.
 Also, the current policy regarding a private hire car being taken out of service and replaced when it becomes 7 years old has temporarily been suspended.

 Where a taxi or private hire car is not being used as such and is 'off the road', the taxi or private hire element of the insurance may be cancelled provided that the vehicle remains insured as required by the relevant Road Traffic Legislation.

 Please email Licensing Enquiries to advise if you have taken such action indicating 'Off road, your plate number and registration number' in the heading of the email.